yayinternet/cs193x-course/info.md

 - You **may not** look at the source of a CS193X solution before turning in that assignment.
 - You **may not** copy the source of someone else's CS193X solution and turn it in as your own.
 - You **may** look at the source code of other websites for help when writing your homework solutions.
-- You **may not** publish the homework you write in this class for the purpose of allowing other people to copy your code.
+- You **may not** publish the web pages you write in this class for the purpose of allowing other people to copy your homework solutions.
-- You **may** publish the homework you write in this class for the purpose of showing off the web page itself.
+- You **may** publish the web pages you write in this class for the purpose of showing off the web page itself.
+- You **may not** make your GitHub repositories public.
 - You **may** use StackOverflow, Mozilla Developer Network, etc as online resources for your homework.

 All students are expected to follow the [honor code](https://ed.stanford.edu/academics/masters-handbook/honor-code), to act with integrity, and to "take an active part in seeing to it that others as well as themselves uphold the spirit and letter of the Honor Code."
 Contact the course staff with any questions.